Four Factors That Drive Up Performance in Leaders and Employees

 We all constantly talk about thinking outside the box.
 That’s fine, and you most certainly should think outside the box.
 But another approach is to first reimagine the box you’re already in, making it better.
 There is nothing wrong with returning to and mastering the basics before demanding more from yourself or your organization.

 Leaders thrive on the unexpected.
 It’s the essence of grace to perform well when under pressure.
 They research, forecast, and consider every contingency.
 These individuals are completely at ease with the reality that something totally unexpected will happen.
 This is the key to moving forward versus being frozen with uncertainty, embracing the unknown.

 It used to be that the way to succeed was to make the right choice.
 To succeed today means making the right choice and then making the next right choice quickly enough.
 Regardless of what’s going on in your world right now, get ready to switch gears.
 You may think you understand the situation, but the situation is in a state of constant flux.

 Top performers accept that stuff happens.
 You must always factor in that however carefully you plan your work and work your plan, the unexpected will inevitably rear its ugly head and throw a wrench into your carefully constructed scenario.
 The beginning step in creating opportunity from change is to always expect the change.
 Whatever happens may not be what you wanted, but it truly is normal.
 Respond accordingly.

 Aspire to Show Off

-When I ask executives and managers to rate desired attributes in employees, almost invariably consistency of performance, performing under pressure, and delivering results, are the top three.
-It’s truly not rocket science.
+When I ask executives and managers to rate desired attributes in employees, almost invariably consistency of performance, performing under pressure, and delivering results are the top three.
 It’s about choosing how we come to each and every situation, challenge, and opportunity in our work and in our lives.